Skip to main content

 Enviro Club also offers leadership roles within the school, such as recycling, composting, and running sessions with younger students.

-In term 1 we will be focusing on the Arb and how the students, as kaitiaki, have a responsibility to look after our environment.
+Throughout the year we will be focusing on the Arb and how the students, as kaitiaki, have a responsibility to look after our environment.
 We will also be working to improve our composting system across the school with the aim to reduce and reuse organic waste.

 Home Learning